 The GPS Waypoints is a multi sector surveying tool for professional and personal purposes.
-The application configuration and the three main functionalities are described hereafter:
+The application installation, configuration and its main functionalities are described hereafter:

 The application can be configured to use either the internal GNSS receiver or an external GNSS receiver.
 The default configuration uses the internal receiver but it can be re-configured to use an external one.

 The internal GNSS receiver configuration takes advantages of the new smartphone’s receivers, with improved accuracies from 1.5 to 5 meters, using GPS and GLONASS satellite constellations.
 It allows users to perform simple surveying activities using the location service from Android devices.
 The configuration when using the smartphone’s builtin GPS receiver is presented in the figure.